-Danielle Merfeld, chief technology officer for GE Renewable Energy and corporate officer of GE
+Danielle Merfeld, chief technology officer, GE Renewable Energy and corporate officer, GE

 It’s expected within the next few years, a majority of the country is going to be very competitive for solar plus storage as opposed to gas.
 Now, wind by itself is already beating gas.
 I think that’s the true tipping point, for hybrids and for pure play renewables, is when it costs less to build a new plant than it does to continue operating our existing assets that we depend on today.

 Libby Wayman: I’m Libby Wayman.
 I teach the MIT Energy and Climate Ventures course, and I’m also an investor at Breakthrough Energy Ventures, and president of the board for the Boston Women’s Energy Network.

 Danielle Merfeld: I’m Danielle Merfeld.
 I’m the chief technology officer for GE Renewable Energy and a corporate officer of GE.